azwarriyadh/ecommercereact/README.md

   ```
 - Turn `wishlist` on by setting `wishlist` to `true`.
 - Run the app and the wishlist functionality should be back on.

-### How to create a new provider

-🔔 New providers are on hold [until we have a new API for commerce](https://github.com/vercel/commerce/pull/252) 🔔

-Follow our docs for [Adding a new Commerce Provider](framework/commerce/new-provider.md).

-If you succeeded building a provider, submit a PR with a valid demo and we'll review it asap.

-## Contribute

-Our commitment to Open Source can be found [here](https://vercel.com/oss).

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
-2. Create a new branch `git checkout -b MY_BRANCH_NAME`
-3. Install the dependencies: `npm i`
-4. Duplicate `.env.template` and rename it to `.env.local`
-5. Add proper store values to `.env.local`
-6. Run `npm run dev` to build and watch for code changes

-## Work in progress

-We're using Github Projects to keep track of issues in progress and todo's.
-Here is our [Board](https://github.com/vercel/commerce/projects/1)

-People actively working on this project: @okbel & @lfades.

 ## Troubleshoot